natalie-m-cordova/Testing/CONTRIBUTING.md

 - Be respectful and inclusive.
 - Follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 - Ask questions if you need help!
+- By submitting a contribution, you agree to license your work under the repository’s license (CC BY 4.0).
 ---

 Thank you for helping make **Testing** better!